 Do I Have to Be Permanently Disabled to Get Disability Benefits in Pennsylvania?

 The Social Security Administration (SSA) operates two programs that provide financial benefits for people with disabilities: Social Security Disability Insurance (SSDI), and Supplemental Security Income (SSI).
 This article will focus exclusively on SSDI, which is intended for applicants who have earned enough “work credits” through their employment histories.
 Read on to find out whether you must be permanently disabled to qualify for SSDI in Pennsylvania, discover what “work credits” are, and learn about the other criteria you must meet in order to receive disability benefits.
-If you need help filing an SSDI claim, or have questions about your eligibility, we invite you to contact our Philadelphia disability lawyers for a free legal consultation.
+If you need help filing an SSDI claim, or have questions about your eligibility, we invite you to contact our Philadelphia long term disability lawyers for a free legal consultation.

 How Long Do You Have to Be Disabled to Get SSDI Benefits in Pennsylvania?

 Many people are under the impression that you must be permanently disabled in order to qualify for Social Security Disability Benefits.
 This is not the case.
 However, while it is not necessary to be permanently disabled, your disability must still meet certain time requirements established by the SSA.
 You must also meet several criteria involving your income and work history, which our disability lawyers will discuss in the next section of this article.
 For now, we will start by reviewing how long you must be disabled – and how severely – in order to have a chance at qualifying.

 For you to be considered eligible for SSDI benefits, your disability must either: